chrishawnm/Data-Skills-4-All/README.md

 In my data engineering fellowship I created two streamlit applications of varying difficulty that showcased my knowledge and understanding of the following:

-Notes on running the streamlit Applications:
-1. To Run (streamlit example R)
-   - download csv files
-   - run commented out code in your python ide starting in lines 24 to 38 this will create the pandas dataframes that then are ingested into a local sqlite database
-   - open terminal and navigate to where streamlit python file was downloaded , run the following command streamlit_example_r.py
-   - a browser window will show up with the application
- 2. To Run (streamlit example F)
-   - download streamlit python file, run the following command streamlit_example_f.py
-   - a browser window will show up with the application
-   - download csv files from read in second challenge section
-   - upload those files to application
-   - upload [Transformation File](https://github.com/chrishawnm/Data-Skills-4-All/blob/main/Streamlit_example_F_transformations.json) to the streamlit app where specified

 Tech Stack
 - Streamlit for Web Application Framework
 - Python for data transformations (pandas library)